Rules and Regulations

 Art.
 36 Invitations and Prerequisites

-A registration form for runners and elite athletes wishing to participate in the Sierre-Zinal Race is available on the Sierre-Zinal Race website at:https://www.sierre-zinal.com/fr/formulaire-inscription-172.html
+A registration form for runners and elite athletes wishing to participate in the Sierre-Zinal Race is available on the official website at:

 Art.
 37 Types of invitations

-There are several types of invitations, which may be combined:
+Several types of invitations exist and may be combined:

-• Accommodation 4 nights in Zinal under condition: the content of this invitation corresponds to the invitation "Accommodation 4 nights in Zinal".
-However, the guest runner or their representative must pay the Organizers an amount of CHF [90] per day on arrival in Zinal.
-This amount will be refunded:
+- Conditional Accommodation – [4 nights in Zinal]: This invitation corresponds to the “Accommodation – [4 nights] in Zinal” invitation.
+However, upon arrival in Zinal, the Invited Runner or their representative shall pay to the Organizer an amount of CHF [90].– per day.
+This amount shall be reimbursed:

-• At the discretion of the Organizers and depending on the circumstances that led the guest runner to exceed the above-mentioned cut-off times, or to abandon the Sierre-Zinal Race.
+- at the sole discretion of the Organizer, taking into account the circumstances that led the Invited Runner to exceed the above-mentioned performance times or to withdraw from the Sierre-Zinal Race.

 Art.
 38 Additional charge for failure to comply with the cut-off times